dasch/minx/README.md

     Minx.spawn { chan.send("Hello, World!") }
     Minx.spawn { puts chan.receive("Hello, World!") }

-These primitives, although simple, are incredibly powerful.
+These primitives, although simple, are incredibly powerful when composing highly concurrent applications.
 When reading from or writing to a channel, a process yields execution -- and thus blocks until another process also participates in the communication.
-An example of when this would be useful is a simple network server:
+An example of when this would be useful is a simple network
+server:

     # Create a channel for the incoming requests.
     requests = Minx.channel